Oct 22 2024

 Automated role-based access control may be particularly helpful for schools with a small IT staff that find it challenging to provide access manually.

 If IT staff members know that a user has a certain attribute, such as a job change from assistant principal to principal, they can bake in automation to give access to a specific bundle of permissions.
-That can save a lot of time, and IT doesn’t have to worry about it on a day-to-day basis.
+That could save a lot of time, and IT doesn’t have to worry about it on a daily basis.
 That's the advantage of having a well-oiled user lifecycle management process.

 However, school technology teams should pay attention to which additional applications employees will use in a new position, as well as any they’ll no longer need.

-You often will give somebody more rights as they go up the chain, but you also have to think about removing access.
-We only want to give people access to what they need to do their job, and nothing more.
+Often, users are given more rights as they move up the chain, but it’s sometimes necessary to remove access too.
+People should have access only to what they need to do their job and nothing more.

 REVIEW: Okta grants access to necessary apps for authorized users anywhere.